Can I email you to ask for an exception to any of the policies?

 Who is eligible for this rebate?

-Every resident of BC who is 19 years of age or older (reference the BC Age of Majority Act).
+Every resident of BC who is on our waitlist, who receives and invitation to apply, and who is 19 years of age or older (reference the BC Age of Majority Act).

 What is the process?